Mahdi-Falahati/use-https/Readme.txt

 │                │                                                     │
 │                │                                                     │
 │                │                                                     │
-│                │         use-https is custom component for │         │
+│                │       use-https is a custom component for │         │
 │                │                                           │         │
 │                │                                           │         │
 │                │                 React JS   ◄──────────────┘         │